vishalmet/vishalmet/README.md

 # 💫 About Me:
 A seasoned front-end developer proficient in ReactJS (Vite), NextJS, and Tailwind CSS, I specialize in building robust and user-friendly web applications.
-My expertise extends to web3 integrations, and I am currently contributing to the decentralized web as a Web3 Frontend Developer at winksdotfuns and caddyfinance.
+My expertise extends to web3 integrations, and I am currently contributing to the decentralized web as a Web3 Frontend Developer at @winksdotfun and @caddyfinance.

 ## 🌐 Socials: